sareenasaji/AWS-Learning/Day 3/README.md

 Which is basically used for accesses and

 Day - 1

-Introduction to AWS
+  * Introduction to AWS
-What is Cloud?
+  * What is Cloud?
-Public Vs Private Cloud
+  * Public Vs Private Cloud
-Why is public cloud so popular?
+  * Why is public cloud so popular?
-Why AWS?
+  * Why AWS?

-Trends of people moving back to Private cloud?
+- Trends of people moving back to Private cloud?
      Create an AWS account and get started

-What is Cloud?
+^ What is Cloud?
- What is the cloud?

 The cloud means storing and accessing data, apps, and services over the internet instead of your own computer.

 🔹 Example:
 When you save a photo in Google Drive – it’s saved in the cloud.
 When you watch a movie on Netflix – it’s streamed from the cloud.

 🔹 Real meaning:
 The cloud is just powerful computers (called servers) in big data centers around the world.
 You connect to them using the internet.

 🔹 What can the cloud do?
 Store files
 Run apps (like Gmail, Zoom)